arkajitmandal/SemiClassical-NAMD/README.md

    - **zpesqc-square**: The zero-point energy corrected Symmetric Quasi-Classical Approach [5], with square window.
 Slightly worse than zpesqc-triangle.
    - **spinlsc**: Spin-LSC approach, sort of simpler version of Spin-PLDM.
 I think this is actually a great method.

-   - **nrpmd-n** : The non-adiabatic ring polymer molecular dynamics[6,7] framework for aims to captures nuclear quantum effects while predicting efficient short-time and reliable longer time dynamics.
+   - **nrpmd-n** : The non-adiabatic ring polymer molecular dynamics[6] framework for aims to captures nuclear quantum effects while predicting efficient short-time and reliable longer time dynamics.
 Reasonable results for electron/charge transfer dynamics.
 Here n represents the number of beads, i.e. nrpmd-5 means each nuclear degrees of freedom is described with 5 ring-polymer beads.

+   - **mash** : Multistate Mapping Approach to Surface Hopping approach.
+[7]

 The output file containing population dynamics is 'method-methodOption-modelName.txt', for the above input file it would be: